Open Access Policy

 By policy, referees are not identified to the authors, except at the request of the referee.

-After considering the reviewer reports the Editorial Board Member will make one of the following decisions:
+After considering the reviewer reports, the Editorial Board Member may make one of the following decisions:

 - Accept outright

-- Request a minor revision, where authors revise their manuscript to address specific concerns
+- Request a minor revision, where authors revise the manuscript to address specific concerns

-- Request a major revision, where authors revise their manuscript to address significant concerns and perhaps undertake additional work
+- Request a major revision, where authors revise the manuscript to address significant concerns and perhaps undertake additional work

 - Reject outright